bitprj/js-serverless-prep-course/.bit/responses/max_nums.md

 ## Max Numbers 📈
+1. Create a new branch from `main` named `max`.
-Create a function `find_max()` that takes in an array as a parameter and returns the element with the maximum value in the array.
+2. Create a function `find_max()` that takes in an array as a parameter and returns the element with the maximum value in the array.
+3. Commit your code to the `max` branch.
+4. Create a pull request to merge the `max` branch onto `main`, and only merge the pull request when the bot approves your changes.

 ### 🔨 Function Specs:
 **Function name:** `find_max()`